How we remember the Oklahoma City bombing

 The Oklahoma City National Memorial and Museum is privately funded.
 The memorial is free and open to the public.
 An admission is charged to tour the museum.

-The Oklahoma City National Memorial Foundation is a private 501(c)(3) organization which owns and operates the Oklahoma City National Memorial & Museum.
+The Oklahoma City National Memorial Foundation is a private 501(c)(3) organization that owns and operates the Oklahoma City National Memorial & Museum.

 The Survivor Tree

-sharing the HEART of remembering those we have lost to violence
+sharing the HEARTS of those we have lost to violence

 Meet Dr. Aletha in Oklahoma, the Sooner state